Bib build guide - V2

 Making the sandwich: 12 pin headers

 Ok now pop the 12 pin header+pin combos you made into both boards - we are joining them together in a kind of Bib-ish silicon sandwich.
 The pre-soldered components go on the inside of the sandwich, you see.
 Turn the board over to see the back with the Power pins you just soldered, and solder the two rows of 12 header pins, as shown below.
-WE ARE ONLY SOLDERING THIS ONE SIDE!
-DONT JUMP AHEAD TO THE OTHER SIDE!
 I tend to solder a single pin first, and make sure it is all nice and square and flush, before soldering the rest.
 That's a good trick with multipin parts in general - do one pin, line it up, then do the rest when you're happy.
 It's much easier to align a single pin, than it is to fix things when you've soldered 12 wonky.
 Ask me how I know...
 Oh, while you're here, maybe melt a bit of solder into the USB-C connector's holes, if they are not already full.
 It just adds a bit of mechanical rigidity.

 Parts

-Ok let's prepare the pots (aka knobs)!
-Both the pots have standoffs that get in the way. use sharp side cutters, wear eye protection, avoid curious pets/kids, and get rid of the little metal tabs shown in yellow below (one on the small pot, two on the bigger pot).
+There's 1 tab you need to remove from the smaller pot.
+Use sharp side cutters, wear eye protection, avoid curious pets/kids, and get rid of the little metal tab shown in yellow below (on the small pot).
+You can also 'wiggle' it off with pliers - either way, make sure the whole vertical tab is gone, up to the base of the pot, otherwise it will short out some pins.
 While you're here, I tend to find the wiggly pins on the smaller pot a bit too wiggly for my taste - I flatten them very slightly with a gentle squeeze of some pliers. if you struggle to fit the pot into the board later, this'll help.

 Placing the hardware (but not soldering it)

 OK Now we're ready to put all the pots and sockets into Bib! prise the sandwich gently apart, if you didn't already, and put the digital half aside - it's finished actually!
 (Feel free to have a celebratory cup of tea).
-Freshly revitalised, remove the nut and washer from the smaller pot, then place them along with the 5 Thonk jack sockets, and don't forget the little 4 pin header - as shown below.
-(You can leave the nut on the larger, transparent pot, as it helps alignment later, and the kit should contain a separate black nut to fit over the top, later.)
+Freshly revitalised, remove the nut and washer from the smaller pot, but leave the silver nut on the larger pot!.
+I did not do this in the picture below, and I should have.
+You see, having that nut under the panel on the larger pot, helps to get all the heights equal underneath the panel.
+Anyway, place the pots along with the 5 Thonk jack sockets, and don't forget the little 4 pin header - as shown below.
 DONT SOLDER ANYTHING YET!
 Just plop 'em in place.
 The stereo pairs of thonkiconns actually share a single hole for the 'ground' pins, so it can be a bit fiddly, but you can do it!
 I believe in you!

 Parts